 - At most 6 of the total credit hours can come from "short", accelerated courses.

 - Co-terminal students can share 9 credits of coursework with their bachelor's studies.
 (See details.)

 - Credit hour limitations apply to the optional Master's Thesis or Master's Project.

 - Interprofessional Projects (IPROs) and deficiency courses (CS 201, 401, 402, and 403) cannot be applied toward the credit hour requirement.

 - All other relevant university and college requirements (such as time limits to graduate) must be met.

 A student whose cumulative GPA falls below 3.0/4.0 falls out of good standing and is placed on academic probation.
 The CS department will not approve applications for graduate internships, CPTs, and OPTs for students on academic probation.
 In addition, students may not take more than 9 credit hours per semester.
 The Graduate College requires students on academic probation to file an Academic Probation Contract (Form 702) before being allowed to register for more classes.
-For more Graduate College policies on academic probation, see the 2010-2012 Graduate Bulletin (The University; page 33).
+For more Graduate College policies on academic probation, see the Graduate Bulletin.

 - International master's students (students on F-1 visas) may be eligible for Curricular Practical Training (CPT) while studying for a degree and Optional Practical Training (OPT) after completion of a degree.
 Information and forms are available from the Career Management Center (CMC) and the International Center.

 - The CS department is firm on the requirements of a grade point average (GPA) of at least 3.0 and completion of 18 credit hours of coursework before a student can be eligible for a CPT.
 Note that a GPA falling below 3.0 will cause eligibility for a CPT to be revoked, even if permission forms have already been signed.